 When it comes to your credit card account, a "past due" account status isn't a good thing.
 The longer your account is past due, the worse it is for your account standing and your credit rating.

 Once your account is past due, you can be charged a late fee, have your interest rate increased, or lose your ability to make purchases on your account.
-With a rewards credit card, you could lose all the rewards you've earned.
-A past-due status can apply to any account that requires regular monthly payments by a due date.
+With a rewards credit card, you could lose all the rewards you've earned to date.
+A past due status can apply to any account that requires regular monthly payments that must be made by a specific date.

 Even though your account can become past due the day you miss a payment, you have time before it affects your credit rating.
 Your credit report won't show that your account is past due until your payment is 30 days late.
-Once the past-due status is reported to the credit bureaus, it will affect your credit score.
-The more past due you become, the more it hurts your credit score.
+Once the past due status is reported to the credit bureaus, that's when it will affect your credit score.
+The tardier you become, the more it hurts your credit score.

-At 180 days past due, your credit card will be charged off.
-You won't have the option to catch up on the past-due balance and resume regular minimum payments.
+At 180 days (or six months) past due, your credit card will be charged off.
+You won't have the option to catch up on the amount due balance and resume regular minimum payments.
 Instead, you'll only have the option to pay the balance in full.
-Your credit card issuer may assign or sell the account to a collection agency for further collection.
+And, your credit card issuer may assign or sell the account to a collection agency for further collection.

-You may be charged a late fee each month that you're past due.
-Because these fees add up, the longer you go past due, the more it will cost to get caught up on your payments.
+Also, you may be charged a late fee each month that you're past due.
+Because these fees add up quickly, the longer you go past due, the more it will cost you to become current on your payments.
 After you're 60 days past due on your credit card account, your lender can increase your interest rate to the highest penalty rate.
-In some cases, the penalty rate can remain in effect for any new balance even after you've paid your account current.
+In some cases, the penalty rate can remain in effect for any new balance even after you've paid off your account current.

-Some lenders give a payment grace period beyond the due date during which your payment can be received without penalty.
+Some lenders allow a payment grace period beyond the due date during which time your payment can be received without penalty.
 For example, if your payment is due on the fifth of the month and you have a 10-day grace period, you’ll be considered past due on the fifteenth of the month.
-(Note: this is different from the credit card grace period that gives you a chance to avoid interest charges by paying your balance in full.)
+It's worth noting that this is different from the credit card grace period that gives you a chance to avoid interest charges by paying your balance in full.

-Your credit card statement includes a past-due amount.
+Your credit card statement includes a past due amount.
 That amount will be much higher than your regular monthly payment depending on how past due your account has become.
-The past-due amount is a sum of the minimum payments you've missed plus late fees that have been added to your account since your last payment due date.
-This is the amount you must pay to bring your account current again.
+The past due amount is a sum of the minimum payments you've missed plus late fees that have been added to your account since your last payment due date.
+This is the amount you must pay to make your account current again.

 If you can't afford to pay the full amount required to bring your account current, talk to your creditor or lender about payment options.
-Your credit card issuer may be able to offer a payment arrangement that will make it easier to get your account out of past-due status.
-Some lenders can apply forbearance to your account and add the past-due amount to the balance of your loan and bring you out of past-due status.
+Your credit card issuer may be able to offer a payment arrangement that will make it easier to get your account out of the hole.
+Some lenders can apply forbearance to your account and add the past due amount to the balance of your loan and bring you out of past due status.